Basil adds an extra hint of summer in this easy and refreshing Cherry Basil Sorbet. Think of it as your favorite childhood Italian ice, all grown up!

 Cherry Basil Sorbet

-Put cherries, simple syrup, and lemon juice in a blender.
-Adjust sweetness as necessary, depending on the quality of the cherries.
+- Place cherries, 1 cup of basil simple syrup, and lemon juice in a blender.
+Adjust sweetness as necessary with remaining simple syrup, depending on the sweetness of the cherries.
 Blend and strain.
-Chill for at least an hour.
+Chill for at least 2 hours or overnight.
 The sorbet mixture can be made up 24 hours in advance.

-Put mixture into an ice cream maker and churn for 20 to 30 minutes.
+- Put mixture into an ice cream maker and churn for 20 to 30 minutes.
 Transfer to and store in an airtight container in the freezer to firm for at least 5 hours, ideally overnight.